Cheating is an extremely destructive and harmful action.

 One of the Bible verses about cheating is, "You shall not commit adultery."

 Let's be clear from the start- The Bible says cheating is wrong.

 It's one of the Ten Commandments- cheating is wrong.

 God is truth and wants all people to be honest and true.

-Cheating inevitably involves lying, or in some cases, hiding the truth.
+Cheating can happen in different ways, however, cheating inevitably involves lying, or in some cases, hiding the truth.

 Regardless, Bible verses about cheating make it abundantly clear- Cheating is wrong.